arasemami/Github-app/README.md

 ![alt text](https://image.ibb.co/gcsGi7/githubapp.jpg)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 5.2.3
+This project was generated with [Angular.js](http://angular.io/) version 5.2.3

+`npm install`

 `npm install -g @angular/cli`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding